Everything you need to know about using Tor Browser

-The first thing you must do to start using Tor is to download the Tor browser, which is actually a modified version of Firefox.
-From here, you can take the precautionary step of verifying the package signature – this ensures that anyone with an adversary who might try to give them a malicious version, has the right version.
+To get started, download the Tor browser, which is actually a modified version of Firefox.
+From here, you can take the precautionary step of verifying the package signature -which protects you from receiving a malicious version.

-Once you are in the Tor Browser, make sure you are connected properly by going to an IP address checker like whatsmyip.org.
-If it is not your original IP, you are connected properly!
+Regardless, once you’re in the Tor Browser, make sure you’re properly connected by going to an IP address checker.
+If it’s not your original IP, you’re good to go!

-Once you are in, there are some tips that we suggest you follow:
+Once you are in, here are some tips for added security:

-- Do not go to websites that are only HTTP, but only sites that are HTTPS.
-Tor is only a traffic router and encrypts all traffic within the Tor network.
-It does not, however, encrypt traffic outside the Tor network, leaving you vulnerable once your traffic reaches the exit nodes as it is unencrypted there.
-For that reason, you should always use end-to-end encryption like SSL or TLS, as well as use sites that use HTTPS.
-It is also wise to consider using the HTTPS Everywhere plugin.
+- Only go to sites that are HTTPS, not HTTP.
+While Tor encrypts all traffic within the Tor network, it doesn’t encrypt traffic outside the network, leaving you vulnerable once your traffic reaches the exit nodes, since your data is no longer encrypted.That’s why you should always use end-to-end encryption like SSL or TLS, as well as sites that use HTTPS.
+To be sure you’re only using HTTPS sites, consider using the HTTPS Everywhere plugin.

 - Always delete cookies– You can use an add-on such as Self-Destructing Cookies to automatically delete cookies.

-- Do not use your real e-mail– As one website puts it, using your real email while using Tor is like “going to a mask party but wearing your name tag on your costume.”
+- Do not use your real e-mail– It should be obvious but consider this a reminder.
+As one website puts it, using your real email while using Tor is like “going to a mask party but wearing your name tag on your costume.”

 - Do not use Google– Google is infamous for collecting information on the browsing habits and search data of its users to help grow its ad revenue.
 Instead, use search engines like DuckDuckGo.